Ryan Day: 2025 season

 Entering the season as the defending national champions, the Buckeyes faced a big test at home in Week 1, the #1 ranked Texas Longhorns, setting up a rematch of last years Cotton Bowl that Ohio State won en route to the National Championship.
 The game was a defensive battle, and the Buckeyes pulled it out, 14–7.
 Dating back to the previous season, the game was Day and the Buckeye's fifth straight against opponents ranked in the Top 10, and sixth in the last seven games, all games that the Buckeyes ended up winning.
 It was also the sixth straight win that Day had against opponents ranked in the Top 5, pushing his record against such teams to 8–6.

-On October 4, 2025, Day led Ohio State to a 42–3 victory over the Minnesota Golden Gophers, improving his overall record as head coach to 75–10.
-With the win, Day's career winning percentage rose to .882, surpassing Knute Rockne (.881) for the highest winning percentage in major college football history (minimum 10 seasons coached).
+On October 4, 2025, Day led Ohio State to a 42–3 victory over the Minnesota Golden Gophers, improving his overall record as head coach to 75–10 (.882).
+On November 29, 2025, Day led the Buckeyes to a 27–9 victory in Ann Arbor over Michigan, culminating a 12–0 perfect regular season and marking Day's second victory over Michigan as OSU's head coach, as well as Ohio State's first win against Michigan since 2019.

+On December 6, 2025, Day led Ohio State into the Big Ten Championship Game against No. 2 Indiana, marking the program’s third conference title appearance under his tenure.
+Despite entering at 12–0 and ranked No. 1 nationally, the Buckeyes fell 13–10 in a defensive matchup decided by a missed field goal in the final minute.
+This was Ohio State’s first loss in over a year and marked Day’s first defeat in a conference championship game, though the Buckeyes still secured the No. 2 seed in the College Football Playoff, where they would lose to the No. 10 seed, Miami, in the Cotton Bowl.

+2026 season

+In the second week of the season, the #1-ranked Buckeyes blew a 20-point lead in the fourth quarter to lose at Texas, 24-23.
+It marked the first time in program history that Ohio State had lost a game after leading by 17 points or more at halftime.